Wizcorp/training_git/README.md

 training-git
 ============
-This guide is written around the [gitflow workflow](http://nvie.com/posts/a-successful-git-branching-model/) using GitHub and will cover some basic training topics (Pull requests, conflicts etc).
+the guide is written around the [gitflow workflow](http://nvie.com/posts/a-successful-git-branching-model/) using GitHub and will cover some basic training topics (Pull requests, conflicts etc).